tfpauly/privacy-proxy/draft-ietf-intarea-proxy-config.md

 "other.company.com", the client would end up only proxying "internal.example.com" through the proxy.

-Wildcard prefix (`*.`) is used to differentiate between specific hostnames and zones.
-Note that it is used to match multiple levels of sub-domain.
+A wildcard prefix (`*.`) is used to indicate matching entire domains or subdomains instead of specific hostnames.
+Note that this can be used to match multiple levels of subdomains.
 For example "*.example.com" matches "internal.example.com" as well as "www.public.example.com".

-Entries in `matchIPs` correspond to IP addresses and subnets that are available through the proxy, while entries in `excludedIPs` define IP addresses and subnets that SHOULD NOT be used with the proxy.
-IP address based destination information SHOULD only be used when communicating with destinations defined by an IP address and not a hostname.
+Entries in `matchSubnets` correspond to IP addresses and subnets that are available through the proxy, while entries in `excludeSubnets` define IP addresses and subnets that SHOULD NOT be used with the proxy.
+Subnet-based destination information SHOULD only be used when applications are communicating with destinations identified by only an IP address and not a hostname.

-`ports` in a list of strings that can be used to instruct the client that only specific destination TCP or UDP ports are accessible through the proxy.
+`matchPorts` in a list of strings that can be used to instruct the client that only specific destination TCP or UDP ports are accessible through the proxy.
 The list may contain individual port numbers (such as "80") or inclusive ranges of ports.
-For example "1024-2048" matches all ports from 1024 to 2048 including the boundaries.
+For example "1024-2048" matches all ports from 1024 to 2048, including the 1024 and 1028.

 Note that clients with limited resources MAY not be able to process and utilize all entries of an excessively long list.
-In the case if the provided list is too long for a given client, it SHOULD process as many records from the beginning of `matchDomains`, `matchIPs` and `ports` lists.
+In the case if the provided list is too long for a given client, it SHOULD process as many records from the beginning of `matchDomains`, `matchSubnets` and `matchPorts` lists.
 These lists SHOULD be sorted with the most important elements placed at the start of the list.
 If a client cannot consume all the entries in `excludedDomains` or `excludedIPs` it SHOULD NOT use given proxy configuration to avoid sending traffic that the proxy cannot process.